jutunen/Paydown.js/doc/README.md

 ### "Interests only" recurring payments

-Recurring payments can be set to cover only the interests by creating an event with recurring_amount set to zero.
+Recurring payments can be set to cover only the interests by setting recurring object property *amount* to zero or by creating an event with *recurring_amount* set to zero.

 ### Fee calculation